kevinolega/minimalchanges/_posts/2015-03-03-take-a-long-break-from-a-game-after-level-25.md

 <br>

 <blockquote>
-  <strong>"If I'm so good in games, why don't I just manage my character in real life as a game character?"</strong>
+  **"If I'm so good in games, why don't I just manage my character in real life as a game character?"**
 </blockquote>

 <br>